janF19/Andie-Image-Editor/README.md

 ## How we tested the code

+-  For each filter/image operation it was tested with each other operation to check their integrity and consistency
+-  When seeing an image operation does as its expected it was often compared with the examples shown on the COSC202 lab book
+-  Mouse base region selection — > pixel value were printed manually as output to check the right ones were selection
+-  I used a default excel template when writing the test cases
+-  For embos and other filters with negative results we tested to see if were like the expected image example on the lab book as unit testing them would have taken too long because ….
+- For a list of test cases please refer to [Document](Test_cases.xlsx)

 ## Known issues/bugs

 1. The keyboard shortcut for exporting images (Alt-E) needs to be pressed twice on MacOS based devices but works as expected on Windows based devices.
 We are aware of this issue but unfortunately havent been able to resolve this issue as of yet.